 Middle East respiratory syndrome (MERS) is a viral respiratory disease caused by a novel coronavirus that was first identified in Saudi Arabia in 2012.
 Coronaviruses are a large family of viruses which include viruses that may cause mild illness like common cold as well as severe illness like severe acute respiratory syndrome (SARS) in humans.
-There are 3 main subgroups of coronaviruses: alpha (α), beta (β) and gamma (γ).
+There are four subgroups of coronaviruses: alpha (α), beta (β), gamma (γ), and delta (δ).
 Middle East Respiratory Syndrome Coronavirus (MERS-CoV) is a beta coronavirus which has not been identified in humans before and is different from other coronaviruses (including SARS-coronavirus) that have been found in humans or animals.

 Infected persons may present with acute serious respiratory illness with symptoms including fever, cough, shortness of breath and breathing difficulties.
 Patients with MERS may develop severe complications such as pneumonia and kidney failure.
 Some also have gastrointestinal symptoms including diarrhoea and nausea/ vomiting.
 In people with immune deficiencies, the disease may have atypical presentation.
 Some laboratory-confirmed cases of MERS-CoV infection are reported as asymptomatic.
 Approximately 35% of reported MERS patients died.

 Mode of transmission

-Based on the current information, MERS-CoV could be spread from person-to-person through close contact.
-Since April 2014, many cases appeared to be secondary cases which might have been infected from a confirmed patient.
-These secondary cases were mainly healthcare workers who were in close contact with or providing unprotected care to patients with MERS-CoV infection and were infected within healthcare settings.
+Based on the current information, MERS-CoV may also spread through close contact with infected persons.
+Secondary cases were mainly healthcare workers who were in close contact with or providing unprotected care to patients with MERS-CoV infection and were infected within healthcare settings.

 2 – 14 days

 There is currently no specific treatment for the disease.
 Treatment is supportive.

 No vaccine is currently available to protect against MERS.
 The best preventive measure is to maintain good personal and environmental hygiene.
 While in Hong Kong or during travel, members of the public are advised to wear a surgical mask and seek medical advice promptly if respiratory symptoms develop.

 1. Maintain good personal hygiene